top of page

 Safety

-Safety is a big problem in skiing.
+Safety is a problem on the slopes.
 There were 57 deaths during the 2021-22 season and 53 catastrophic accidents causing paralysis, loss of a limb, or serious head injuries in 2022-23 in addition to all other sprains and broken bones.
 The effects of these devastating injuries to the victims and the people around them are told in the stories at the bottom of this page.

-Based on the 18.6 percent of the deaths coming from collisions between participants in the Austrian study below, about ten deaths a year in the U.S. are from people colliding into each other.
+Based on collisions between participants in the Austrian study below, about ten deaths a year in the U.S. are from people colliding into each other.
 If this were aviation, large scale investigations would be looking for the causes and trying to find solutions.
-Airlines don’t say that flying is dangerous, so you are doing it at your own risk, that they are not responsible for your safety.
+Airlines don’t say that flying is dangerous and they are not responsible, so do it at your own risk.

-These risks are just considered part of the cost of participating on the slopes, but people don’t even know the cost because it is so hard to get statistics on the number of deaths and accidents.
-However, the problem can be see without any statistics on blue runs at busy resorts, this is where most accidents occur.
-It is hard to believe with the number of close calls and accidents that don't cause serious injuries, that the number of serious accidents and deaths is not much higher.
+These risks are considered part of the cost of participation, but people don’t even know the cost because it is so hard to get statistics on the number of deaths and accidents.
+The problem can be seen on blue runs at busy resorts where most accidents occur.
+It is hard to believe with the number of close calls and minor accidents that the number of serious accidents and deaths is not much higher.

 Speed

 People cannot drive without training and testing, but they can ski any run as fast as they want without instruction or assessment.
-There is no license plate or way to identify who caused a crash when people do not stop.
+There is no way to identify who caused a crash if they do not stop.
 In serious crashes, it is sometimes assumed that no one was at fault, "it was just an accident".
 Maybe no one intends to cause a crash, but skiing out of control is something many skiers do because they do not know how to slow down, and the industry can fix this problem.

 Some resorts have programs for school groups that limits where students can ski until they achieve a certain level of ability.
 This could be done for other skiers with RFID technology that allows them progress to more advances slopes as their skills develop.
 Awarding pins and providing a leaderboard type of recognition in the form of a score would motivate participation.
-It is like a golf score that motivates people to improve as a fun challenge rather than a restriction.
-Discounts can be provided for greater achievements.
-Having the best safety record could be a competitive advantage for a resort.
-Our program provides skiers with a score.
+It is like a golf score that motivates people to improve as a fun challenge.
+Having a great safety record could be a competitive advantage for a resort.

 Instruction for control

 About 30 to 50 percent of beginners take a lesson, and only about 7 percent of all skier visits involve instruction, so few people are taking lessons.
-More instruction would make the slopes safer especially if they focused on helping guests to ski incontrol.
+More instruction would make the slopes safer especially if it focuses on helping guests to ski incontrol.
 It is the first rule in "Your responsibility code" but it is not worth having rules if people can not follow them.

 The average skier only skis about 6 times a season, many are older, out of shape, and not athletic.
 They often just want to ski more of the resort with their family, they are not trying to become expert skiers.
-Our program focuses on the skills they need for better control.
+Teaching them expert moves is like putting a new driver in a race car.

 Instruction content tends to be created by top instructors who are very enthusiastic about expert skiing.
-They attend an international meeting of instructors every four years called Interski.
-It traditionally focused on comparing instructors to find the best new technique.
-Instructors who represent their countries have to train very hard to develop expert technique.
+They attend an international meeting of instructors and compare the technique of top skiers.
+Instructors who represent their countries have to train very hard to develop expert technique, some are just top demonstrators.
+In a few countries they even need to ski within a certain time compared to a World Cup racer.
+This traditional approach can work for enthusiast but not as well for recreational skiers.

 Stories on safety